enzodesena/covid-listening-project/README.md

 The data is parsed and downloaded using the [covid-genome-matlab-parser](https://github.com/enzodesena/covid-genome-matlab-parser).

-## How the comparison is run
+## How the mutations are obtained from the NCBI dataset

-Please see below the details of the procedure to generate the sound:
+The first step is to obtain the mutations are obtained from the NCBI dataset:

 * The genomic comparison is run on the basis of the nucleotide sequences (in GACU symbols).
 * In order to reduce the amount of data (currently over 700 genomes), only the first measurement of a day is considered; this currently reduces the number of genomes to 74.
 * The comparison of genome pairs is carried out using the Needleman-Wunsch global alignment algorithm [1], which allows to identify the genetic mutations.
 * The mutations are considered starting from the beginning of the first protein (NSP1), i.e. at nucleotide n.
 266 of the NCBI accession MT019529.
 Mismatches in the last 100 bases are also ignored (for reference, the RNA of COVID-19 is about 30k bases long).

+## How the mutations are translated to music

+The second step is to translate the mutations into music.
+Below are two examples of how to do this.

+### Youtube video

+Below are the details of the procedure to generate the sound from the mutations:

 * The nucleotide mutations are translated into notes using the table below; a constant value is added to all of them; the `-` sign indicates an insertion or a deletion; all other types of mutations are ignored.

 | Old basis  | New basis | Midi note | Note |